inpercima/swaaplate/README.md

 ### `generalConfig/theme`

 Name of a build-in theme from angular-material.
-This option ca be changed in the project by `config.json`.
+This option ca be changed in the environement files.

 * config-name: `theme`
 * default: `indigo-pink`